w3c/webref/README.md

 ## Potential spec anomalies

-On top of data extracted from the specifications, this repository also contains [analyses of potential anomalies](https://w3c.github.io/webref) that specifications may have, such as missing references and invalid WebIDL definitions.
-Anomaly reports may contain false positives.
+This repository used to contain analyses of potential spec anomalies, such as missing references and invalid Web IDL definitions.
+These analyses are now published in the companion [w3c/webref-analysis](https://github.com/w3c/webref-analysis) repository.

 ## How to suggest changes or report an error